mozilla-services/socorro/docs/crashstorage/crashstorage.rst

   predicate function.
 If predicate is false, store in primary, otherwise store in secondary.
 Usecase: situation where we want crashes to be put somewhere else and not be processed.
-* `PrimaryDeferredProcessedStorage`: Container for a PrimaryDeferredStorage, but there's a third separate storage for Processed crashes.
-Example: could fork on Product.

 Helper for PolyCrashStore: